Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Introduction

 \paragraph{Contributions} In this work, we study collaborative learning in the presence of strategic behavior by explicitly modeling players' competitive incentives.
 We consider a game between multiple players that exchange updates via a central server, where players' rewards increase both when they obtain a good model for themselves, and when other players' models perform poorly.

 We study two important instantiations of this collaborative learning game: mean estimation with a very general action space and strongly-convex stochastic optimization with attacks that add gradient noise.
 We show that players are often incentivized to strongly manipulate their estimates, rendering collaborative learning useless.
-To remedy this, we suggest mechanisms inspired by peer prediction \citep{miller2005eliciting}, that penalize cheating players using side payments or noisy server updates.
-Our mechanisms solely rely on observable player behaviour, and recover near-optimal convergence rates at equilbrium.
-Furthermore, the expected payments cancel out when all players are honest, so that players are incentivized to participate in the training, rather than use their own data only, despite the penalties.
+To remedy this, we suggest mechanisms inspired by peer prediction \citep{miller2005eliciting}, that penalize cheating players using side payments.
+Our results on stochastic optimization rely on a novel recursive bound for the squared norm of differences in SGD-iterates between a clean trajectory and a strategically corrupted trajectory.
+Meanwhile, we show that side payments can be avoided in the mean estimation case, using a novel communication protocol in which the server sends noisy estimates back to players that are suspected of cheating.
+Our mechanisms are solely based on observable player behaviour, and recover near-optimal convergence rates at equilibrium.
+Furthermore, expected payments cancel out when all players are honest, so that players are incentivized to participate in the training, rather than use their own data only, despite the penalties.